 - Face on the Cover: Alanis' face in close-up.

-- Friends with Benefits: "Head Over Feet".You're my best friend
+- Friends with Benefits: The Trope Namer, coined on "Head Over Feet".You're my best friend

 Best friend with benefits